 The amount of water it takes to produce a product is known as its water footprint.

-Water use in the winery can be reduced with equipment changes (low flow, high pressure fittings), and by filtering the water so it can be reused, and in changing some practices.
+Water use in the winery can be reduced with equipment changes (low flow, high-pressure fittings), and by filtering the water so it can be reused, and by changing some practices.